charlottekyng/usb-modules-v2/README.md

 The sequences in "Example recipes" section below are valid sequences.

 #### Alignment

+This runs the chosen aligner on FASTQ files, including preprocessing (e.g. adaptor trimming) and postprocessing (e.g. sorting, deduplication).\
+*Pre-requisites:* FASTQs in fastq/ or unprocessed_fastq/ (see 'Setting up data directories' above).\

 For genomic Illumina alignment, the following are implemented and tested.
 ```
 make bwaaln